nmdollhopf/team1_wine_project/README.md

 Consistent with the previous SVC, data was split into 70% training and 30% training with `train_test_split()` stratified by outcome class.

 A different scaling was utilized compared to the previous SVC.
-This time, `scikit-learn`'s `PowerTransform` class was used to perform a Yeo-Johnson transformation column-wise.
+This time, `scikit-learn`'s `PowerTransformer` class was used to perform a Yeo-Johnson transformation column-wise.
 Similar to a Box-Cox above, this algorithm utilizes a scaling factor in a power law to normalize data.
-The resulting mean and standard deviation are 0 and 1, respectively; compared to a `StandardScaler`, however, the `PowerTransform` is less-sensitive to outliers.
+The resulting mean and standard deviation are 0 and 1, respectively; compared to a `StandardScaler`, however, the `PowerTransformer` is less-sensitive to outliers.
 The scaler was fit to the training data and applied to the training and testing sets.

 The `SVC` instance was created similarly to before with default parameters.
 The kernel was set to `rbf` (RBF above), the value of `gamma` (a scaler in the RBF) was set to scale, and the regularization strength, `C`, was 1.0.
 (The decision function is ignored in a binary case.)
 No random state seed was this time.
 The models were fit and trained on the training data and predictions were made using the testing data.